 - Respiratory Therapy: In a disaster, the oxygenation and ventilation needs of patients during a potential utility failure must be addressed, as well as being prepared to treat the subsequent patient surge.

 - Laboratory: If many are wounded in a natural disaster or there is a pandemic flu outbreak, what lab supplies must be kept on hand?
 How will tests be run if power goes out?
-A member/s of this department can help address these questions.
+Lab department staff can help address these questions and propose solutions.

-- Radiology: Disasters like Hurricane Katrina have demonstrated how storms and floods can affect equipment and radiology services.
+- Radiology: Disasters like Hurricane Ida have demonstrated how storms and floods can affect equipment and radiology services.
 This team member can help ensure the department is prepared.

-- Security: The flow of patients and visitors in and out of the hospital will be of utmost importance during a disaster.
-Addressing security issues within the committee will be necessary.
+- Security: Managing the increased flow of patients and visitors in and out of the hospital will be of utmost importance during a disaster, and known and likely security issues must be addressed.

-- Facilities management/ Engineering: The structural integrity of the building, back-up systems for utilities, the functioning of medical equipment- these all affect the ability to provide patient care in a disaster.
+- Facilities management/ Engineering: The structural integrity of the building, back-up systems for utilities, and the functioning of medical equipment will all affect the ability to provide patient care in a disaster.

 - Supplies and equipment: What extra supplies will be needed to support the patient surge?
 Where will they be stored and how will they be accessed?
-Is special equipment needed if a power failure occurs?
+Is special equipment such as portable aspirators needed if a power failure occurs?

 - Staffing: How will staff be notified of a disaster?
 Do they know their roles and responsibilities?
 How will a pool of additional staff member be mobilized?